HJandu/tableau-citi-bike/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so my first task on the job is to build a set of data reports to provide the answers.

 ## <ins>About</ins>
 My task was to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.
 I was asked to design 2–5 visualizations for each discovered phenomenon (4–10 total).
-I chose to work with 2018, 2019 and 2020 datasets, which I merged to help answer the follwoing questions.
+I chose to work with 2018, 2019 and 2020 datasets, which I merged to help answer my chosen questions.

 The following are some of the questions I looked at: